Detroit metro

 Roofing in metro Detroit is a cold-climate freeze-thaw discipline crossed with the metro's distinctive concentration of older established suburbs and a meaningful share of pre-1960 housing stock.
 The metro sits in ICC climate zone 5A — meaning ice-and-water-shield underlayment running 24 inches inside the heated wall line is a code requirement on steep-slope roofs, and the durable fix for ice damming combines underlayment, R-49+ attic insulation, and balanced ventilation.
 Add a building stock that includes large suburbs of established 1950s–1970s housing now well into the second-replacement-cycle window, and you get a market where most jobs are tear-off-and-replace work on aging asphalt rather than new-construction.

-If your roof is past 18 years old or has shown ice-dam streaks any winter in the last five, get matched with vetted Detroit roofers — most network pros offer a free inspection and written report.
+If your roof is past 18 years old or has shown ice-dam streaks any winter in the last five, talk to Detroit roofers in our network — most network pros offer a no-charge inspection and written report.

 What's different about roofing in Detroit